Danish-Ahmed-Head/aqi-predictor/README.md

 ## 🙏 Acknowledgments

 - 10Pearls for the internship opportunity
-- AQICN for providing the air quality data API
+- OpenWeather for providing the air quality data API
 - Hopsworks for the feature store platform
 - Streamlit for the dashboard framework